 Remind singers about anything important coming up (e.g. "We're singing on Sunday!
 Remember to meet in the sanctuary at 9:15 a.m.").

-What do you do with your children's choir?
-What is your choir's favorite part of the rehearsal?
+How do you plan your children’s choir rehearsals?
+What’s your choir's favorite part?
 I'd love to hear!